-The picture perfect Emerald Isle really has to be seen to be appreciated.
-A holiday in Ireland is not just about pints of Guinness and fiddle players - although this does add to the atmosphere!
-There's so much to see starting with the picturesque County Kerry and the cosmopolitan, exciting capital of Dublin.
+Picture perfect Ireland just has to be seen to be appreciated.
+There's more to a holiday in Ireland than pints of Guinness and fiddle players - although this does add to the atmosphere!
+Discover hidden gems in the picturesque County Kerry and the cosmopolitan, exciting capital of Dublin.
 Climb the steep hill at St Anne's Church in Cork to have a go at ringing its eight bells and make sure you visit the rugged landscapes of the Wicklow Gap and take a boat trip to the Aran Islands for breathtaking views.
 In Northern Ireland, Belfast too is emerging as a cultured capital - just right for a city break, and there's also the unforgettable Giant's Causeway.

 Buses and trains can be an easy and cost effective way of travelling around Ireland.
-Search online before you depart as advance bookings can result in huge savings on the country railway network - something to keep in mind if you're travelling on a tight budget.
-Try to book your tickets at the train station as not all discounted fares are available online.
+Search online before you depart as advance bookings can result in huge savings - especially on the railway network.

-Renting a car can be a perfect way of seeing the scenic countryside but be aware that car hire in Ireland can be quite expensive.
-So instead of grabbing a car when you arrive at the airport, compare prices on dealchecker and book in advance to get some cheap deals.
+Renting a car can be a perfect way of seeing the scenic countryside but be aware that car hire in Ireland is cheaper if you book in advance.
+So instead of grabbing a car when you arrive at the airport, compare prices on dealchecker and book early to get some cheap deals.

 If you own a caravan there are many free sites available throughout the country.
 However they're not well documented on the Internet so your best bet is to enquire at the local council office when you arrive in a town - they'll soon be able to point you in the right direction!